mspass-team/mspass/docs/source/user_manual/memory_management.rst

    was written.
 It matters because optimal performance can be achieved by defining sufficient worker threads to do computing as fast as possible, but defining too many workers can create unintentional memory bloat issues.
-   The default is clear.
-For both dask and spark each worker container (running in a node by itself) will use a thread pool with the number of worker threads equal to the number of cores on that node.
+   The default, however, is clear.
+For both dask and spark each worker container (running in a node by itself) will use a thread pool with the number of worker threads equal to the number of CPUs assigned to the container.
+   That is normally the number of cores on that physical node.
 -  Both dask and spark have tunable features for memory management and the way scheduling is handled.
 In dask they are optional arguments to the constructor for the dask client object.
 For spark it is defined in the "context".
 See the documentation for the appropriate scheduler if you need to do heavy performance tuning.

-This figure should be a layered pdf or an animation.
-Idea is to show what happens when a worker fails - scheduler has to restart with a different worker.
-That idea may belong elsewhere or ignored.
-This is just and idea to consider as a note to myself.

 Memory Complexities